 1. Pictures must be your own unless permission to use is granted by the owner.
 When using others' pictures please state your permission in the item description.
 Review figBid's Terms & Conditions regarding prohibited and restricted Intellectual Property.
 Also, review the Golden Rules above.

 2. Explain where the material comes from and why you're selling.
-Not absolutely necessary but will save you a lot of time answering emails.
+Not absolutely necessary but will save you a lot of time answering messages.

 3. When the source is disclosed, personally-identifying information will not be displayed in photographic or written form on your listing.
 Please use common sense here.